YuvanMichaelVivenzi/dotfiles/README.md

 # Check my new dotfiles on HyDE-dotfiles*
 * (*not a HyDE theme, just my own configuration with little scripts I made)
 # TODO (Global [* including HyDE and ML4W])
-* New wallpapers repo with updated wallpapers
+* New wallpapers repo with updated wallpapers >> (Will be done in the following days, Around 27-10-2024)
-* Unified install script (* One script to install either ML4W or HyDE)
+* Install script (* A script for this repo to install HyDE, ML4W will be a new repo with it's own install script.) >> Will take a while.
 * New branch with HyDE customizations.
-Currently present in https://github.com/YuvanMichaelVivenzi/HyDE-dotfiles (Will be integrated into this repo as a seperate branch.)
+Currently present in https://github.com/YuvanMichaelVivenzi/HyDE-dotfiles (Will be integrated into this repo as the 'MAIN' branch.
+ML4W will be a new repo.) >> (Expected around next month.)
-* New dock with changing themes for HyDE and pywal colors for ML4W.
+* New dock with changing themes for HyDE and pywal colors for ML4W. >> Will take a while.
 # Important notice, ML4W-YMV setup is now in maintainance mode.
 * I have switched over to HyDE dotfiles which look quite good.
 I usually make dotfile changes like these every once a while.
 I'll maintain seperate branches like this.
 * If I come across more dotfiles that I think will be a good addition.
 I'll keep updating.